-- 16.)
-Wind your warp onto the sectional beam. - 17.)
-Before the last part of the threads pass from the cord catch through the raddle, tape the threads on the loom-side of the raddle (between the raddle and the Sectional Beam) in their sequence using the masking tape.
+16.)
+Wind your warp onto the sectional beam.
+17.)
+Before the last part of the threads pass from the cord catch through the raddle, tape the threads on the loom-side of the raddle (between the raddle and the Sectional Beam) in their sequence us- ing the masking tape.
 This will help you keep the threads in order when you thread the harness.

-Repeat this process for every section of your sectional beam.
+Repe bear at this process for every section of your sectional n.